AustinMaddison/austinmaddison.github.io/content/about/_index.md

 ---

 # About Me
-I am a programmer/designer navigating the intersection of technology and art.
+I am a programmer and designer navigating the intersection of technology and art.
 I'm currently an undergraduate student majoring in computer science at Mahidol University.
 Although I'm pivoting away from a career focused in purely on design and technical art, my passion remains in computer graphics.

 By all means I am not a computer graphics expert.
-I have been a computer graphics artist and enthusiast for years and only recently begun my journey into nitty gritty parts of computers and programming.
+I have been a computer graphics artist and enthusiast for years and only recently begun my journey into technical parts of computing.

-Currently, I'm particularly interested in proprietary tooling, scene description and shader development for real-time and offline productions.
+Currently, I'm particularly interested in visualization, tooling, scene description and shader development for real-time and offline productions.

+<b>TL;DR</b> I aspire to make tools for creatives.

+---

 While I won't display my prior design work here, you can find them on my [Behance](https://www.behance.net/austinmaddison) portfolio.